INTRODUCTION & HISTORY

 All condominiums in Ontario are governed by the Condominium Act (S.O.
 1998, c.
 19) and the Declaration, the By-Laws and the Rules of the individual condominium corporation.
 The hierarchy is Act, Declaration, By-Laws and Rules & Guidelines.

 The owners of the 52 Units in the building are all equal members of MTCC 573, which has a five member Board of Directors, elected by all owners for renewable, staggered, three-year terms.
 The members of the current Board, and their positions for 2018-2019, are:

 The Board has the responsibility of operating the Corporation for the benefit of all owners and we employ a Property Management Company and a Superintendent to assist us with this task.
 The Corporation must be administered in accordance with the Condominium Act and the Declaration and By-Laws of MTCC 573; the Act taking precedence.
 Under the authority of the Act, the Declaration and the By-Laws, the Board is empowered to establish and enforce Rules to ensure that the building runs smoothly and that the rights of all its owners are respected.

 latlng: (43.6496778, -79.3700412)

 The government of Ontario has a website that answers some common questions about condominiums.
 See: http://www.sse.gov.on.ca/mcs/en/Pages/Condos.aspx

 Foot of George Street.
 October 5, 1914.
-(Until about 1925 the railway tracks were where The Esplanade now runs and Toronto Bay began where the present rail berm lies.)
+(Until about 1925 the railway tracks were where The Esplanade now runs and Toronto Bay, which used to almost reach our garage ramp, began where the present rail berm lies.)